Robert L. Hunter: Football and wrestling

 Hunter played college football with the 1921 Iowa Hawkeyes football team and also competed on the Iowa Hawkeyes wrestling team.
 Hunter was a Big Ten Conference champion as a wrestler, and wrestled in the heavyweight class.

 While later in law school, Hunter played professional football as a guard and tackle in the NFL.
 His weight was recorded at 185 lbs during his professional career.
 He played for the Hammond Pros, in 1926.
 Some later news biographies reported him having additionally having played with the Milwaukee team and the Chicago Cardinals.
 He played while law school, with his earnings from both playing football used to pay his tuition and other law school costs.
 To further raise funds for law school, he competed in some professional wrestling, and also coached wrestling.

 Early career and law career

 For two years, Hunter worked as a high school teacher in Cherokee, Iowa, where he coached sports.

-Hunter attended the University of Chicago Law School, moving to Chicago in 1924 in order to attend.
+He attended the University of Chicago Law School, moving to Chicago in 1924 in order to attend.
 While in law school, he served as the president of the Stock Yards Business and Civic Association from 1925 to 1927.
 He was admitted to the Illinois Bar Association in 1927.
 By the mid-1930s, he was a partner at the law firm Gregory, Gilruth and Hunter.